Hazards - Know your risks

 What are the local risks?

-Check the Queensland Fire and Emergency Services (QFES) Post Code Checker to find out the bushfire potential in your neighbourhood.
+Check the Queensland Fire Department (QFD) Post Code Checker to find out the bushfire potential in your neighbourhood.

 Generally, the fire season is through winter (dry season) and spring months however can vary depending on the condition of local bushland, long-term climate and short-term weather conditions.
 You do not have to live in the bush to be threatened by bushfire, just close enough to be affected by burning material, embers and smoke.